Whatever You Do, Don't Touch Isaac's Ride

 Luckily, the sympathetic people who run the museum have a full dance floor in the middle of the tour, just in case you need a dance break.

-Plenty of people stop to dance in front of the giant screen that plays constantly plays Soul Train.
-It could be that the Stax Museum puts people in an instant good mood.
+Plenty of people stop to dance in front of the giant screen that constantly plays Soul Train.
+It could be that the Stax Museum puts people in an instant good mood, and Johnnie Taylor said it best, “You Can’t Get Away From It.”
 I was about two seconds into the introduction movie when I started grinning.

 Visit The Stax Museum In Memphis

-The Stax Museum focuses on the history of the Stax Record label, which operated in Memphis from 1961 - 1977.
-The original building was torn down in 1989, but the studio is faithfully recreated in the new building (down to the slightly slanted floor—the original building was a movie theater before it was a studio).
+The Stax Museum focuses on the history of the Stax Record Label, one of the most influential music labels that operated in Memphis from 1961 - 1977.
+The original building was torn down in 1989, but a replica of the studio is faithfully recreated in the new building, and nothing was left out, down to the slightly slanted floor.
+The original building was a movie theater before it was the studio.

-The Stax museum is very thorough.
-Instruments, clothes, videos, crazy shoes, records, recording equipment and a 100 year-old church tell the story of soul music in Memphis.
+The Stax Museum is very thorough, with memorabilia on display.
+Things like instruments, clothes, videos, crazy shoes, records, recording equipment, and even a 100-year-old church that begins to tell the story of soul music in Memphis.

 Memphis Music History at the Stax Museum in Soulsville

 The Stax Museum taught me all kinds of things I didn't know about Memphis music history.
+And the people who were so influential during that time.
 I had no idea that Otis Redding was only 26 when he died in a plane crash.
 I also had no idea that Isaac Hayes drove one of the most magnificent cars ever.
 It's tough to describe with mere words.
 Check it out:

-And Isaac has a special message for anyone (like me) who feels compelled to pet his sweet
+Isaac loved this car so much that he has a special message for anyone (like me) who feels compelled to pet his sweet ride:

 Stax Museum Hours & Information